tazayun-ai/A-many-objective-NSGA-III-framework-for-mitigating-the-nutritional-risks-of-calorie-restriction/README.md

 python opt125.py

-It prompts for: the user profile (sex, age, weight, height, activity level, GLP-1 / weight-loss flag); the food CSV path (enter foods_no_zero_energy.csv — multiple comma-separated paths are accepted); the serving grid in grams (default 5); and the run type — press Enter for a research-grade run, or choose the quick trial (n_gen 80, 2 seeds).
-Optional prompts follow for a score-equation sensitivity analysis, a crossover/mutation operator sweep, reusing checkpoints, and a Gemini API key if you want recipe text.
+It prompts for: the user profile (sex, age, weight, height, activity level, GLP-1 or weight-loss flag); the food CSV path (enter foods_no_zero_energy.csv; multiple comma-separated paths are accepted); the serving grid in grams (default 5); and the run type, where you press Enter for a research-grade run or choose the quick trial (n_gen 80, 2 seeds).
+Optional prompts follow for a score-equation sensitivity analysis, a crossover and mutation operator sweep, reusing checkpoints, and a Gemini API key if you want recipe text.

 Settings used in the paper
 Algorithm: NSGA-III with Riesz s-energy reference directions; population 210